 - a.
-An employee is hired in the Fall of 2021 and enrolls in one of the school district's CDHP options and opens an HSA.
-For this example, the day of enrollment in the CDHP is November 1, 2021. - b.
-The employee in this case would be considered an eligible individual for the purposes of contributing the full annual maximum contribution amount to her HSA for all of 2021, because the employee was enrolled in the CDHP no later than the first day of the last month of the tax year (December 1). - c.
-The employee and her employer contribute to the employee's HSA each month.
+An employee is hired in the Fall of 2022 and enrolls in one of the school district's CDHP options and opens an HSA.
+For this example, the day of enrollment in the CDHP is November 1, 2022. - b.
+The employee in this case would be considered an eligible individual for the purposes of contributing the full annual maximum contribution amount to her HSA for all of 2022, because the employee was enrolled in the CDHP no later than the first day of the last month of the tax year (December 1). - c.
+The employee and employer contribute to the HSA.